ArchipelagoMW/Archipelago/worlds/landstalker/docs/landstalker_setup_en.md

 ### Where do I get a config file?

-The [Player Settings Page](../player-settings) on the website allows you to easily configure your personal settings and export a config file from them.
+The [Player Options Page](../player-options) on the website allows you to easily configure your personal options and export a config file from them.

 ## How-to-play